znkaihuang/l-essayer/README.md

 - [ ] The system only contains a spelling quiz.
 This is too limited.
 Grammar quiz, semantic quiz, etc., can more enrich this system.
 - [ ] ...

-Some codes need to be refactored.
+Codes need to be refactored.
 For example, one can find many JSP scriplets in the .jsp files.
 It is not a wise choice to

 use scriplets and should have other better replacement, like JSTL.
-Look forward to refactors and improvements in the futre.
+Look forward to refactors and improvements in the future.

 ## Sources